srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. In the **Start job** pane, leave the **Job output start time** set to **Now**, and then click **Start**.

-    It will take a few moments for the job to start.
+    It can take a few moments for the job to start.

 1. On the Azure portal menu, click **Dashboard**.

-1. On your resource group tile, select the **vibrationstore** (plus your initials and date) Storage account.
+1. On your Resources tile, click **vibrationstore{your-id}**.

     If your Storage account is not visible, use the **Refresh** button at the top of the resource group tile.